ndubs18/lang2views/README.md

 Running the server:

-1. Type "npx tsc" to transpile TypeScript into JavaScript.
+1. Type "npm run build" to build the app.
-2. Type "node src/app.js to run the server.
+2. Type "npm run start" to run the server.

 Running tests: